***We no longer offer this product. Create a similar look with Tuff Stuff Ah-Ha!

 The original and still one of the best!
 Tuff Stuff mountain hydrangea from Proven Winners changed the hydrangea world forever, thanks to its superior bud hardiness.
-Developed from seed collected on the chilly mountaintops of Japan, this strain naturally acquired outstanding cold tolerance in its flower buds, reducing and even eliminating the cold weather damage so has disappointed so many would-be hydrangea growers here in North America.
+Developed from seed collected on the chilly mountaintops of Japan, this strain naturally acquired outstanding cold tolerance in its flower buds, reducing and even eliminating the cold weather damage that has disappointed so many would-be hydrangea growers here in North America.

 It's almost a shame to call Tuff Stuff hydrangea "tough" because its blooms are just so darn pretty, but as we have learned, it can definitely be both.
 In early summer, semi-double flowers cover this neat, mounded plant.
 Each one is graced with a fun green eye for contrast, and the surrounding sepals will be bright pink or purple, depending on the soil.
 This rebloomer keeps fresh flowers coming all summer and into fall.
 It truly is one of the best choices for USDA zone 5 gardeners who crave the color and appeal of bigleaf hydrangeas.